znicolaou/janus/README.md

 seed is random seed for initial condition (if filebaseic.dat does not exist, otherwise initial conditions from file are used)
 seed2 is random seed for heterogeneity
 filebase is the output file string base; output files are filebaseout.dat and filebaseorder.dat
-output is 1 to output time data
+output is 1 to output time data and 0 for shorter output
 example `python janus.py 50 10000 0.1 9000 0.1 10 1e-2 0.25 0.25 0.4 0.4 0.0 0.0 5 1 data/random/random 1`
 This example will likely produce a chimera state.
 The final state data/random/randomfs.dat can be copied to chimeraic.dat to save as an initial condition.